sparrowsaurora/RK-saas-fed-at2-pt2/ReadMe.md

     composer run dev
 ```

+and the project will be working!

+All Seeded users have their password set to 'Password1'
+and their email set to '{first_name}@example.com'

+e.g:
+client@example.com
+staff@example.com
+admin@example.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

 TO DO: Provide instructions and examples for use.
 Include screenshots as
 needed.

 To add a screenshot, create an `assets/images` folder in your repository and